 Day Of The Flight

-2. I give Honey CBD – To calm Honey down a few notches and help her feel more comfortable, I give her Doggy CBD.
-If it’s not legal in your state, I recommend this Max Potency Hemp Oil For Dogs to calm down your fur baby.
+2. Doggy CBD – To help Honey feel comfortable, I give her Doggy CBD.
+If it’s not legal in your state, I recommend this Max Potency Hemp Oil For Dogs

-3. Cut up carrots – I prepare carrots for Honey’s ears.
-The crunchier the better.
-This helps restore the pressure to her ears after the flight by letting her chomp on the tasty and healthy treat.
+3. Carrots – I prepare carrots for Honey’s ears.
+They are a great way restore the pressure to her ears after the flight.

 At The Airport